-A national coalition of organizations committed to religious liberty, parents’ and children’s rights, and ethical education are urging parents to stop compromising and keep their children home from school on the Day of Silence, which will take place on Friday, April 17 in middle and high schools around the country.
+A national coalition of organizations committed to religious liberty, parents’ and children’s rights, and ethical education are urging parents to stop compromising and keep their children home from school on the Day of Silence, which will take place in middle and high schools around the country.

 Here is what the Day of Silence, sponsored and promoted by GLSEN is not:

 - It is not centrally, solely, or most saliently about bullying.

 - It is not about education.

 - It is not a day during which Christian children and teens should be expected to be missionaries or apologists for sexual truth.